SuryanshuBanerjee/b2wptut1/README.md

 - The buttons don't sync their counts (it's a feature, not a bug)
 - Hedy Lamarr's photo loads from imgur (hopefully it stays there forever)
-- The grocery list is hardcoded (sorry, no adding your own veggies)
+- The grocery list is hardcoded (sorry, no adding your own)

 ## The Actual Code

-Since my GitHub repo only has the built files (because who needs source control for source code, am I right?), here's the entire `App.jsx` for your copy-pasting pleasure:
+Since my GitHub repo only has the built files, here's the entire `App.jsx` for your copy-pasting pleasure:

 ```jsx
 import { useState } from 'react';